davidedomini/presentation-2024-ACSOS-self-FL/content/_index.md

 ---

-# Loss based dissimilarity
+# Loss based Similarity

-> if two clients
+> If the model trained by client A performs well on the dataset <br> of the client B (and viceversa), then the two clients <br> should be considered similar.

 <br>

 {{<multicol>}}